corda/corda/docs/source/tutorial-cordapp.rst

 Service Provider Configuration File
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you are building a CorDapp from scratch or adding a new CorDapp to the CorDapp-template project then you must provide
+If you are building a CorDapp from scratch or adding a new CorDapp to the cordapp-tutorial project then you must provide
 a reference to your sub-class of ``CordaPluginRegistry`` in the provider-configuration file in located in the ``resources/META-INF/services`` directory.

 Re-Deploying Your Nodes Locally